 As you’ll see, this is a simple process.
-The most difficult part is that you need to keep an eye on the temperatures of both things that you are heating up.
+The most difficult part is that you need to keep an eye on the temperatures of both things that you are heating.
 You should have a delicious chai latte in five to 10 minutes.

 If you’re using tea leaves, heat water and steep the chai.
 If you’re using a concentrate, heat it over low to medium heat in a small saucepan.
 You’ll want your chai to be around the same temperature as the milk, so we recommend 160-170 degrees Fahrenheit.
 Once the chai is ready, add sugar to taste.

-Over low to medium heat in the same small saucepan, heat up the milk.
+Over low to medium heat in the same small saucepan, heat the milk.
 You’ll want to heat it to around 160-170 degrees, well below boiling.
 You can go even cooler if you like.
-In fact, the lower the temperature, the softer the drink will feel.
+The lower the temperature, the softer the drink will feel.

 Also, if you want a chai latte, but you don’t want a hot drink because it’s too warm outside, easy enough!
 Instead of heating the two liquids, pour them cold over ice and enjoy a wonderful iced chai latte.

 So, there you have it!
 Pretty simple, eh?
 Until next time, happy sipping!